iricigor/EasyAzureFunction/Docs/New-AzureFunctionCode.md

 Name of the command for which files will be generated.
 Ultimately, this value(s) will be passed to Get-Command commandlet.

+It can be also specified as script name (ending with .ps1), if that script has input parameters.
+Commandlet will also copy mentioned script to target folder, next to standard two files index.html and run.ps1.
+You need to copy your custom script (i.e. all three files from folder) to Azure Function folder before running it in cloud.

 ```yaml
 Type: String[]
 Parameter Sets: (All)